Alexander Heinle

 To inspire your own library, we've gathered some of the most common SOP examples below.

-Like we mentioned above, think of it as an intro to your company and a well-documented guide of what your company does.
+Think of it as an intro to your company and a well-documented guide of what your company does.

 As an inspiration for this one, you could also have a look at our free employee welcome presentation template.